shikhasy17/coffee-store-expansion-location-intelligence/README.md

 ORDER BY 2 DESC

--- -- Q.5
--- City Population and Coffee Consumers (25%)
--- Provide a list of cities along with their populations and estimated coffee consumers.
--- return city_name, total current cx, estimated coffee consumers (25%)
+-- Q.5 Provide a list of cities along with their populations and estimated coffee consumers.
+Return city_name, total current cx, estimated coffee consumers (25%)

 WITH city_table as
 (